Authorization

 Introduction

-You do not need to choose between exclusively using gates or exclusively using policies when building an application.
-Most applications will most likely contain some mixture of gates and policies, and that is perfectly fine!
+It's not necessary to exclusively use gates or policies when building an application.
+Most applications will use a combination of both, which is perfectly acceptable!

 Gates